cainhill/cainhill.github.io/_blog/2025-07-01-exec-ways-of-working.md

 ## Introduction

-When I first stepped into Chief of Staff, I quickly realised that most leaders aren’t struggling because of a lack of ideas, ambition, or talent.
-The cereal challenge is that important information is scattered, inconsistent, and hard to act on.
+When I first stepped into Chief of Staff, I quickly realised the real challenge is that important information is often scattered, inconsistent, and hard to act on.
 Everyone is busy, but nobody feels aligned.

-I saw it in meeting after meeting: the same questions resurfacing, the same actions being lost, and the same frustration that progress felt slower than it should.
-People weren’t failing at their jobs, they were failing to work from the same page.

 ## The Problem